Entry and exit

-Belize has an ongoing border dispute with neighbouring Guatemala.
-Only use officially recognised border crossings when travelling between the two countries.
+Belize has an ongoing border dispute with Guatemala.
+Only use officially recognised border crossings.

 There have been reports of travellers becoming stranded in the jungle following heavy rains and flooding.
-If your plans include adventure activities or jungle treks, check local weather conditions and use the services of a reputable tour operator.
+If your plans include adventure activities or jungle treks, check local weather conditions and use a reputable tour operator.

 Driving in Belize can be hazardous due to poor roads and vehicles, local driving practices, including drink driving, and inadequate street lighting.
 Cyclists often disregard traffic laws and run red lights.
 Besides the major highways, most other roads are unpaved and can become flooded, especially in low-lying areas during the rainy season.
 Use caution when crossing bridges on highways as they are often only a single lane.

-You can drive for up to three months on an International Driver's Licence, which you must obtain before arriving in Belize.
-For longer stays, you will need to apply for a local licence from the Department of Traffic.
+You can drive for up to three months on an International Driving Permit, which you must get before arriving in Belize.
+For longer stays, you'll need to apply for a local licence from the Belize Department of Traffic.

 Avoid using motorcycles due to the low standard of driving and road maintenance.
 Check with your travel insurer whether your policy covers you when riding a motorcycle.
 Wear, and ensure your passenger wears, a correctly fastened and approved helmet.

-Use only licenced taxis or reliable limousine services, preferably arranged through your hotel.
-Licenced taxis have green licence plates.
+Use only licensed taxis or reliable limousine services, preferably arranged through your hotel.
+Licensed taxis have green licence plates.

 Some public buses are unsafe due to poor vehicle maintenance.
 Services may be unreliable, particularly in rural areas.

-The safety standards that Australians might expect of tour operators are not always met, especially for adventure sports, such as scuba diving.
-Diving equipment may not be properly maintained and safety equipment, including life jackets, is not always provided.
+The safety standards that Australians might expect of tour operators aren't always met, especially for adventure sports, such as scuba diving.
+Diving equipment may not be properly maintained and safety equipment, including life jackets, isn't always provided.

-Always use available safety equipment, such as lifejackets or seatbelts, even if the locals don't.
-If appropriate safety equipment is not available, use another provider.
-Ensure you use registered and licensed operators.
+Always use available safety equipment, such as lifejackets or seatbelts, even if others don't.
+If appropriate safety equipment isn't available, use another provider.
+Only use registered and licensed operators.